andersbogsnes/ml_tooling/docs/baseclass.rst

 ~~~~~~~~~~~~~~~~~~~

 When the best model has been found use :meth:`~ml_tooling.baseclass.Model.train_estimator` to train the model
-on the full training set (not the training split).
+on the full dataset set.

 .. note::